ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointCentBodyIntersect.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.central_body`
+              - Central body.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.reference_point`
+              - A reference point.
+Can be any point from VGT.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.direction_vector`
+              - A direction vector.
+Can be any vector from VGT.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.intersection_surface`
+              - An intersection surface.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.altitude`
+              - An altitude.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.use_range_constraint`
+              - Whether to use range constraint.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.minimum_range`
+              - A minimum range.
+An exception is thrown if the value exceeds the MaximumRange.
+Applicable only if the range constraint is not used.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.maximum_range`
+              - A maximum range.
+An exception is thrown if the value is less than the MinimumRange.
+Applicable only if the range constraint is not used.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.use_minimum_range`
+              - Whether the minimum range is used.
+Applicable only if the range constraint is not used.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.use_maximum_range`
+              - Whether the maximum range is used.
+Applicable only if the range constraint is not used.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolPointCentBodyIntersect.allow_intersection_from_below`
+              - Whether intersection is computed when reference point is inside the surface.
+Applicable when the surface is not defined by terrain.

 Import detail